Smokers & Surgery – The Impact of Smoking

 Surgery & Smoking – How Nicotine impacts your surgical recovery and cosmetic surgery results

 Smoking directly increases your risk of infection and wound complications.
 Smoking or taking nicotine in any form can lead to reduced blood flow, which automatically translates to poor healing and serious risks to your health.
-Surgery and smoking is a bad combination.
+Surgery and smoking are a bad combination.

 How Smoking Impacts the Results of Cosmetic & Plastic Surgery